philamp/jellygrail/README.md

 - Linux x86 system 🐧 with Bash shell.
 - Docker 🐳.
 - Git client to clone this repo.
-- Configure Bypass media import from your Radarr / Sonarr : Uncheck `Automatically import completed downloads from download client`.
+- Bypass media import from your Radarr / Sonarr instances:
+  - Uncheck `Automatically import completed downloads from download client`.
-- Local torrent download.
+- Local torrent download config:
-  - check `Append .!qB extension to incomplete files` in qBittorrent (or equivalent in other clients).
+  - Check `Append .!qB extension to incomplete files` (example for `qBittorrent`, but other clients have similar functionnality).
-- Remote torrent manager.
+- Remote torrent download config:
-  - Configure RealDebrid client not to download files.
+  - `Post Torrent Download Action` > `Don't download any files to host` (example for `RealDebrid Client`, but other clients have similar functionnality).

 > [!CAUTION]
 > - I'm not responsible of any data loss / I'm not responsible of any illegal use / Use at your own risks.
 > - This solution does not include any torrent indexer search.
 > - Do not open ports 8085, 8089 and 6502 to the internet.
 > - ⚠️ File Deletion in the virtual folder actually deletes corresponding files of underlying file-system(s).
-> - Jellygrail is still experimental/BETA : you should not submit any issues to the XBMC (Kodi backend emulation disrupts the way Kodi works by modifying with the database directly !).
+> - Jellygrail is still experimental/BETA : you should not submit any issues to the XBMC team (Kodi backend emulation disrupts the way Kodi works by modifying the database directly !).

 ## Build